Overview

 -

 Please note that the records below are only examples.
 Your specific DNS records will be different.
-You can read more about DNS in the following article:
+See this article for further information about DNS records.

 -

 DNS record Example value @ (TXT) SPF records specify what mail servers can send email from your domain. dreamhost._domainkey DKIM records sign emails to help verify the sender. _autodiscover._tcp (SRV) 5 0 443 autoconfig.dreamhost.com — This is an SRV record that assists email applications automatically configure the correct settings. autoconfig (CNAME) autoconfig.dreamhost.com — This is a CNAME record that assists email applications automatically configure the correct settings. *mail.
 (A) 64.90.62.162 — This is a standard subdomain that can be used to connect your client or program to the mail server. *mail.
-(MX) This domain has enabled Spam filtering, so the MX records appear as:
+(MX) If Spam filtering is enabled, the MX records appear as:

 mx1.mailchannels.net

-mx2.mailchannels.netIf Spam filtering was not enabled, you'd see:
+mx2.mailchannels.netIf Spam filtering is not enabled, they appear as:

 mx1.dreamhost.com